godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`int<class_int>` **get_input_count** **(** **)** const

-Amount of inputs in this node, only useful for nodes that go into AnimationBlendTree.
+Amount of inputs in this node, only useful for nodes that go into :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.

 .. _class_AnimationNode_get_input_name: